The capital of Bavaria.

 This depends on where you go and how long for.
 Plus, there’s the cost of different activities.
 We’ll keep it budget-friendly by organising a mix of activities tailored to your objectives.
 This will include both free (e.g. Checkpoint Charlie) and paid (e.g. Berlin TV Tower) attractions.

 Germany is a great destination all-year round.
 The cities, in particular, are fine to visit in any season.
 Berlin is always busy, but peaks in the summer, so bear that in mind if you want to reduce the chance of huge crowds.
-In Winter, make sure to wrap up, but you could time your visit to coincide with the country’s famous Christmas Markets.
-Meanwhile, in Summer, the Black Forest is truly stunning, with the area’s good weather offering the chance to get outside.
+In Winter, you could time your visit to coincide with the country’s famous Christmas Markets, but make sure to wrap up.
+Meanwhile, in Summer, the Black Forest is truly stunning and offers the chance to get outside.

 Students only need a valid passport, which must expire more than 3 months after your return date.
 There are no visa requirements for British citizens travelling to Germany, provided none of your students have visited the Schengen Area for more than 90 days in a 180 day period.